 It is very common to see children with internet-connected devices today.
 While these digital natives are growing up always-connected, it is important for parents to educate them about how to stay safe while online.

-A 2019 survey by Google revealed the some of the concerns that parents and educators have when it comes to children being online.
+A 2019 survey by Google revealed some of the concerns that parents and educators have when it comes to children being online.
 Among the top concerns of parents include privacy and security, oversharing of information and inappropriate content.

 Google also has a Be Internet Awesome parent’s guide that is available online which outlines five “Be”s which parents can educate their children on.